yairm210/Unciv/Uniques.md

 "[amount]% of food is carried over after population increases" - Replaced with "[amount]% of food is carried over [cityFilter] after population increases"

-"Hidden when cultural victory is disabled" - Replaced with ""Hidden when [victoryName] victory is disabled"
+"Hidden when cultural victory is disabled" - Replaced with "Hidden when [victoryName] victory is disabled"

+"Cost of purchasing items in cities reduced by [amount]%" - Replaced with "[Stat] cost of purchasing items in cities [amount]%"

+"Cost of purchasing [buildingFilter] buildings reduced by [amount]%" - Replaced with "[Stat] cost of purchasing [buildingFilter] buildings [amount]%"

+"Gold cost of purchasing [unitFilter] units -[amount]%" - Replaced with "[Stat] cost of purchasing [unitFilter] units [amount]%"